Carya tomentosa: Rooting habit

+Etymology

-The species' name comes from the Latin word tomentum, meaning "covered with dense, short hairs," referring to the underside of the leaves, which help identify the species.
+The species' name comes from the Latin word tomentum, meaning "stuffing", referring to the underside of the leaves, which are covered with dense, short hairs, which help identify the species.
 Also called the white hickory due to the light color of the wood, the common name mockernut likely refers to the would-be nut eater, who would struggle to crack the thick shell only to find a small, unrewarding nut inside.

-Habitat
+Distribution and habitat

 Native range

 Mockernut hickory, a true hickory, grows from Massachusetts and New York west to southern Ontario, and northern Illinois; then to southeastern Iowa, Missouri, and eastern Kansas, south to eastern Texas and east to northern Florida.
 This species is not present in Michigan, New Hampshire and Vermont as previously mapped by Little.
 Mockernut hickory is most abundant southward through Virginia, North Carolina, and Florida, where it is the most common of the hickories.
 It is also abundant in the lower Mississippi Valley and grows largest in the lower Ohio River Basin and in Missouri and Arkansas.